nil1143/saas_landing_stripe/README.md

 ### Description

-nilAI is a modern React application designed as a sleek, single-page website ideal for showcasing your SaaS product or other advertisements.
-It features beautifully reusable components for smooth navigation and user experience.
-Equipped with a fully functional backend, the application allows users to make test payments via the Stripe Payment Gateway, a widely recognized and trusted solution in the web industry.
+nilAI is a modern, responsive landing page built with React and Tailwind CSS.
+It showcases a component-based architecture with reusable UI elements, smooth animations, and production-ready code patterns.

 <br><br>